chkp-rolandop/dome9-serverless-onboarding/README.md

 The following assumptions are made about the environment to be successful running the script.

 AWS Organizations Onboarding
-Any account in AWS Organizations has a cross-account access role in the child account with a consistent name (e.g. MyOrgsAdminRole) and with minimal IAM permissions.
+Any account in AWS Organizations has a cross-account access role in the child account with a consistent name (e.g. the default "OrganizationAccountAccessRole").
 The parent account will assume the role in the child account.
 Not having a consistent role name will require running the script multiple times.

-Below is an example of the IAM policy required to be attached to the role in order to onboard the child account into Dome9 using this script:
-{
-    "Version": "2012-10-17",
-    "Statement": [
-        {
-            "Sid": "D9FULLAUTOMATIONCHILDACCOUNT",
-            "Effect": "Allow",
-            "Action": [
-                "iam:ListPolicies",
-                "iam:GetRole*",
-                "iam:ListRole*",
-                "iam:PutRolePolicy",
-                "iam:CreateRole",
-                "iam:AttachRolePolicy",
-                "iam:CreatePolicy",
-                "cloudformation:List*",
-                "cloudformation:Create*",
-                "cloudformation:Describe*"
-            ],
-            "Resource": "*"
-        }
-    ]
-}
-Cross-account Onboarding
+### Cross-account Onboarding
-The crossaccount mode requires the same IAM permissions in the target accounts as above.
 Setup
 Step 1: Clone the repo and Install Dependencies
 Clone this repo into your local environment: